 More than 70 percent of the productive forestland in the U.S. today, approximately 347 million acres, is privately owned.
-Forest-products companies own 20 percent of these lands, while farmers, individuals and other private organizations own the remainder.
+Forest-products companies own 20 percent of these lands, while farmers, individuals, and other private organizations own the remainder.
 These private forests play important roles throughout the nation.
-They provide clean air and water, fish and wildlife habitat, recreational opportunities and wood products, all of which benefit people locally, regionally and nationally.
+They provide clean air and water, fish and wildlife habitat, recreational opportunities, and wood products, all of which benefit people locally, regionally, and nationally.
 However, each year about two million acres of open space nationwide are converted to other uses, amounting to almost 6,000 acres a day.

 Several economic forces threaten to change the uses of these lands.
 Due to rapid urban expansion and increasing affluence, growing numbers of people are seeking a piece of the rural forest landscape for themselves.
-Areas along lakeshores, rivers and in the mountains are most threatened.
+Areas along lakeshores, rivers, and in the mountains are most threatened.
 Investors and speculators, often with little interest in maintaining traditional land uses, see an opportunity for capturing higher values from these forestlands because they are found in attractive natural environments.
-If left unchecked, these development forces could have significant impacts on the landscape, people, communities and the environment in areas where private forests have long been a part of a natural resource based heritage.
+If left unchecked, these development forces could have significant impacts on the landscape, people, communities, and environment in areas where private forests have long been a part of a natural resource based heritage.

-To maintain traditional uses, such as forest management for outdoor recreation, wood products and wildlife habitat, state and local governments are taking action through local planning and land-use controls, tax policies, incentives and regulations.
-Through the Forest Legacy Program, the federal government is responding in a way that strengthens and compliments these state, local and private efforts.
+To maintain traditional uses, such as forest management for outdoor recreation, wood products, and wildlife habitat, state and local governments are taking action through local planning and land-use controls, tax policies, incentives, and regulations.
+Through the Forest Legacy Program, the federal government is responding in a way that strengthens and compliments these state, local, and private efforts.
 Forest Legacy conservation easements will help protect South Dakota’s valuable forests.

 How does the Forest Legacy Program work?